Documentation Index

 Revoking a certificate will invalidate all provisioning profiles that use it.
 Only revoke certificates that are compromised or no longer needed.

-asc certificates delete --id "CERTIFICATE_ID" --confirm
+asc certificates revoke --id "CERTIFICATE_ID" --confirm

 Provisioning Profile Management